-• List committees, workshops, working groups, task forces, etc., on which board participates.
+• List committees, workshops, working groups, task forces, etc., on which the board participates.

 The Board's past President and the Board's Executive Officer participated in the Council of State Governments' National Center for Interstate Compacts Occupational Therapy Compact Advisory Group (Advisory Group).
-The Advisory Group, a national workgroup of Board Members, regulators, attorneys and academics, developed recommendations for an OT Licensure Compact (Compact) to facilitate the interstate practice of occupational therapy assistants.
+The Advisory Group, a national workgroup of Board Members, regulators, attorneys, and academics, developed recommendations for an OT Licensure Compact (Compact)j to facilitate the interstate practice of occupational therapists and occupational therapy assistants.

-• How many meetings did board representative(s) attend?
+How many meetings did board representative(s) attend?
 When and where?